 Defending your self in a libel trial is not easy or cheap.
 We had spent over a year going through the pre-trial procedures, disclosures and mediation attempts.
-We came close to settling a few weeks before trail, but for reasons not clear to us, Garden and Paris parted ways with their lawyers and tried to escalate the dispute by reintroducing further claims that they had abandoned after seeking legal advice a year before.
+We came close to settling a few weeks before trial, but for reasons not clear to us, Garden and Paris parted ways with their lawyers and tried to escalate the dispute by reintroducing further claims that they had abandoned after seeking legal advice a year before.

 As a result of losing, the courts told the claimants that they should pay our costs.
 This was not cheap, and they had to sell their house to do so.
 I suspect their total losses were well over a quarter of a million pounds.
 This devastating result was as a consequence of pursuing petty issues over me not publishing a comment of theirs on this website, and for a family falling out with the Byngs after their teenage son stayed with the claimants in their house in France.
 The UK courts were used to try to solve life’s trifles, with the inevitable devastating consequences.